SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 #definition("powerset game")[
   Let $(L, sub)$ be a complete lattice and $B_L$ a basis of $L$.
 Let $E = tup(x) feq_tup(eta) tup(f) (tup(x))$ be a system of $n$ fixpoint equations.

-  The powerset game is a parity game associated with $E$ defined as:
+  The powerset game is a parity game associated with $E$ defined as follows:

   - the vertices for player 0 are $V_0 = B_L times range(n) = { (b, i) | b in B_L and i in range(n) }$